apache/flink/docs/dev/api_concepts.zh.md

 The reason for this is that the system analyzes the types to determine efficient execution strategies.

-There are six different categories of data types:
+There are seven different categories of data types:

 1. **Java Tuples** and **Scala Case Classes**
 2. **Java POJOs**